bitcraze/bitcraze-website/src/tutorials/start.md

 ## Need help?

-Can not find the solution to a problem?
+Can’t find the solution to a problem?
 Don't understand how or what to do?
 Have you read all documentation and are still confused?

 Don't worry, head over to the [forum](//forum.bitcraze.io) and check if someone